IceHe/lib/mac/initialize-mac.md

 -   **KISS : Keep It Simple and Stupid / Short** ( 简单原则 )

     Assume that you are an experienced Mac user and a software developer, so I can focus on the procedure and skip the unnecessary descriptions,  _e.g.
-Apps' introductions & usages, development knowledge and etc._
+Apps' introductions & usages and development knowledge_

 -   **OOTB : Out Of The Box** ( 开箱即用 )